A PAC-Bayesian Link Between Generalisation and Flat Minima: Reaching a flat minimum allows Poincaré posteriors to generalise well

-In order to obtain fast rates, \ie, bounds converging to zero faster than $\nicefrac{1}{\sqrt{m}}$, we exploit the notion of flat minimum (where the loss takes a small value in the neighbourhood of the minimum).
-Indeed, in an overparametrised setting such as neural networks, it is likely to obtain such a minimum once the optimisation phase has been performed, as there are much more parameters than training data.
-We exploit this flatness property within PAC-Bayes bounds through the gradient norm $\| \nabla_h \ell(.,\z)\|$ of the loss \wrt the predictor $h$ for any $\z$.
-This is, to the best of our knowledge, the first attempt to do so as \citet{gat2022grad} focus on gradients with respect to the data $\nabla_{\z}\ell$ (one does not optimise on those, as the dataset is fixed in practice).
+\looseness=-1 Here, 'time-uniform' means that the bound holds with probability $1-\delta$ for all $m$, and 'estimation' means that we directly control $\Risk_\D$ instead of the generalisation gap $\Risk_\D -\hat{\Risk}_{\S_m}$.
+In particular, if $\sup_{m\geq m_0} \varepsilon_m \le \varepsilon$ for some small $\varepsilon>0$, we interpret a time-uniform estimation bound as a \emph{transitory fast rate}, \ie a bound decaying for all $m\geq m_0$ below $2\varepsilon$ at speed $1/m$.
+Such a property is of interest to understand why deep neural networks rapidly acquire a good generalisation ability.
+Another fundamental difference between time-uniform PAC-Bayes bounds (which recently appeared in \citealp{haddouche2023pac,chugg2023unified}) is that they are linked to almost surely convergence while classical PAC-Bayes results are related to in-probability convergence.
+We elaborate on this fundamental difference in \Cref{sec:fundamental-diff-time-unif}. \\ To obtain time-uniform estimation bounds, we exploit the notion of flat minima, \ie a minimum whose neighbourhood almost minimises the loss, and this property can be attained in an overparameterised setting such as neural networks once the optimisation phase has been performed.
+We exploit this flatness property through the gradient norm $\| \nabla_h \ell(h,\z)\|$ of the loss \wrt the predictor $h$ for any $\z$.
+To our knowledge, this is the first attempt to do so, as \citet{gat2022importance} focus on gradients with respect to the data $\nabla_{\z}\ell(h,\z)$.

-In this section, we consider posterior distributions $\Q$ being $\Poinc(c_P)$.
-This assumption covers the important case of Gaussian measures (\Cref{prop:gaussian-inequalities}) as well as all measures satisfying a log-Sobolev inequality (\Cref{prop:ls_implies_poinc}).
-We focus on PAC-Bayes bound holding for distributions $\Q$ satisfying a particular assumption involving the data distribution $\D$ (contrary to many PAC-Bayes bounds holding for all $\Q$).
-We then define the \emph{error} of $\Q\in \Mcal(\Hcal)$ for any datum $\z\in\Zcal$ as $\Err(\ell,\Q,\z)\defeq \mathbb{E}_{h\sim\Q}[\ell(h,\z)]$ and identify Assumption \ref{hyp:relaxed_bounded} to later involve flat minima.
+We first state in \Cref{as:relaxed-bounded} a key assumption of our work, which intricates the data distribution $\D$ with the posterior of interest $\Q$.